auth0-lab/auth0-ai-js/packages/ai-vercel/README.md

 const authorizedTool = authorizer(myAITool);
 ```

-Note: the parameter gives to the `buildQuery` function are the same provided to the tool's `execute` function.
+Note: the parameters given to the `buildQuery` function are the same provided to the tool's `execute` function.

 ## Interruptions